johnnyy5929/sep10-freedom-project/blog/entry06.md

 #### Challenges

-Some codes don't work- when I tried to add Aframe by using the ````<iframe></iframe>```` code nothing worked at first. and many other codes that IO tried didn't work at first which was one challenge.
+Some codes don't work- like when I tried to add Aframe by using the ````<iframe></iframe>```` code nothing worked at first. and many other codes that I tried didn't work at first which was one challenge.

-I didn't understand how to make it look like my wireframe- when I made my wireframe it seemed easy but when you started the code, it was hard, I didn't know where everything should go which was another challenge.
+I didn't understand how to make it look like my wireframe- Another challenge was when I made my wireframe it seemed easy but when you started the code, it was hard, I didn't know where everything should go which was another challenge.
+Like when I want something to go somewhere it didn't work.
+For example I wanted my title to go down a bit more but it wasn't working.

 #### Takeaways